 Blend #3: Bergamot, Patchouli, Ylang Ylang

 Bergamot is another personal favorite of mine!
-I love the calming scent, which helps lift my mood almost immediately.
+I love its calming scent, which helps lift my mood almost immediately.
 Historically, it has been used for its medicinal benefits [source].

-Patchouli’s distinct aroma is believed to have a relaxing effect (love using this one near the end of the day), which is why it’s a favorite with so many!
+Patchouli's distinct aroma is believed to have a relaxing effect (love using this one near the end of the day), which is why it's a favorite for so many!

 Diffuse this combination of essential oils: